atk4/data/docs/hooks.md

 If database has transaction support, then hooks will be executed while inside the same transaction:

 - begin transaction
 - beforeSave hook
 - actual save
- - reload (see :php:attr:`Model::reloadAfterSave`)
+- reload (see {php:attr}`Model::reloadAfterSave`)
 - afterSave hook
 - commit transaction

 In case of error:

 - do rollback
 - call onRollback hook

 If your afterSave hook creates exception, then the entire operation will be rolled back.